THE OPTIONS CONCOCTION*

 - Cut a ripe avocado in half, de-stone, and mash with a fork in a large bowl.

 - Add the other ingredients together with the avocado and mix until desired consistency is reached.

 - Enjoy as a mid-day snack or evening dessert.

-- Turn the waffle maker or pan HEAT ON LOW when you start grinding/mixing ingredients together and the pan will be perfectly heated when ready
+- Turn on your waffle maker or heat your pan ON LOW.
+Let it warm up while you start grinding/mixing ingredients together and the pan will be perfectly heated when ready!

 - 1-2 tsp. baking soda

 - Add 1 tsp. vanilla or almond extract (almond is tastier)

 - 1-2 T. hemp or almond milk (if you add too much milk, they will be too thin and then they spread out too much on the pan.
 Still cook ok, but take more space)

 - Add 1 tbsp. of oil to waffle maker or add butter to the pan - if smoking, then it is TOO HOT.
 (Do not let oils smoke!)
 COOK ON LOW TEMP IN A NON-STICK PAN WITH BUTTER.